-In layman’s terms this means you’ll keep switching between various types of workouts and exercises so your muscles won’t have the chance of getting accustomed to either one, thus avoid reaching plateaus.
+In layman’s terms, this means you’ll keep switching between various types of workouts and exercises so your muscles won’t have the chance of getting accustomed to either one, thus avoiding reaching plateaus.

 P90X Workout Plans

-In the P90X package you get 12 1 hour-long workout DVDs that you can easily do at home.
-All the workouts require just some basic equipment (dumbbells or bands, a chair, a pull-up bar, a mat and a few more).
-This makes it a perfect alternative for nursing mothers and anyone else that can’t get to the gym on a regular basis.
+In the P90X package, you’ll get access to all the training videos that you can easily do at home.
+All the workouts require just some basic equipment (dumbbells or bands, a chair, a pull-up bar, a mat, and a few more).
+This makes it a perfect alternative for nursing mothers and anyone else who can’t get to the gym on a regular basis.

 It all started with the P90X workout, but as years went by, Tony Horton came up with new workouts labeled P90X2 and P90X3.
 P90X2 comes with a whole new sports concept called Muscle Integration – you’ll train off-balance using unstable or resistance platforms, which makes you engage more of your muscles at the same time.